-This year, past CIIP interns can apply to return to the program to serve as a CIIP Peer Mentor.
+Starting in 2013, past CIIP interns can apply to return to the program to serve as a CIIP Peer Mentor.
 This is an opportunity to work in the community as an intern for 35 hours a week while working an additional 5 hours a week supporting other interns and serving as a resource for the students in each placement area.
 This program combines the components of being a CIIP intern with a community agency while giving you an opportunity to develop your leadership skills and knowledge of Baltimore current affairs.
 CIIP Peer Mentors will receive a salary of $5000.
-Applications are available here.

 The goal of this program is two-fold; to give JHU undergraduates an opportunity to be directly involved in a community in Baltimore City and to support the important work being done by nonprofits and government agencies.
 The CIIP is housed within the Center for Social Concern at the Johns Hopkins University.
 This program is made possible by a $1.25 million gift.

 For more information about the Community Impact Internships Program contact: Abby Neyenhouse, Assistant Director for Community and Nonprofit Internships, Phone: 410.516.4238, E-mail:firstname.lastname@example.org